xsolla/xsolla-login-js-sdk/README.md

 `onlyWidgets` | Whether the Login Widget UI is used. *true* by default.
 `fields` | List of parameters required to complete the registration, separated by commas.
 `theme` | URL with the widget styles file.
 If the value is empty, styles uploaded to Publisher Account are used.
-`popupBackgroundColor` | Color for background of fullscreen popup window
+`popupBackgroundColor` | Color for background of fullscreen popup window.
+Accept any CSS legal color values. *'rgba(50, 150, 150, 0.1)'* by default
+`iframeZIndex` | Sets the stack order of fullscreen popup. *1000000* by default.

 ## Step 3